iso 27001 statement of applicability

 statement of applicability iso 27001 pdf

 While many templatized versions of SOA are available, the easiest is to make your own on a spreadsheet.
-List all the controls on the spreadsheet, document if the control applies to your organization, the date it was last assessed, and if it’s not applicable, why.
+List all the controls on the spreadsheet, document if the control applies to your organization, the date of the last assessment, and if it’s not applicable, why.
 It’s a good practice to point to how the control is implemented through links to the details document for the relevant controls.

 It’s critical to periodically review the applicability of the controls and continually improve it based on observations made during internal audits, and certification audits.